alex123012/external-modules-repush/README.md

         use http protocol for pull registry -pull-registry string
-        registry address, that contains external modules -push-ca string
+        registry address, that contains external modules
+        (you should be logged in to registry via docker login) -push-ca string
         ca certificate for push registry -push-disable-auth